Summer Undergraduate Internship Program (SUIP)

 - Two letters of recommendation from academic faculty or advisors

-Application Instructions: Please note, all applicants should apply following the instructions below.
-This includes those applying to DAPPG or ABCS-SUIP.
+- SUIP applicants should apply following the instructions below if they are applying through Penn’s application.
+This includes those applying to SUIP affiliate programs.

 - Begin the application with your personal information.

-- You will then be prompted to select which “graduate” program you are applying to.
+- You will be prompted to select which “graduate” program you are applying to.

 - Follow the remaining prompts.

-Personal statement: In 1-2 pages, describe your academic interests and career goals.
+In a 2 page document (8.5”x11”) with a minimum of 0.5’ margins and at least 11 pt font, describe your academic interests and career goals.
 If you have had any research experiences, please describe them.
 State your specific scientific interests and any particular research areas or techniques you'd like to explore.
-IF YOU ARE INTERESTED IN DAPPG OR ABCS-SUIP PLEASE STATE THIS IN YOUR PERSONAL STATEMENT.
+We encourage applicants to share their lived experience to document their journey and story, which is valued and considered high priority for our reviewers.
+Please upload your statement with your application.
 Please upload your statement with your application.

-Transcripts: Your transcript must include all semesters/terms attended at your primary institution.
+Your transcript must include all semesters/terms attended at your primary institution.
 Please also include any study abroad transcripts.
+Unofficial transcripts will suffice.

-Letters of Recommendation: Two letters of recommendation are required.
+Two letters of recommendation are required.
 Letters from academic faculty who know you personally and can comment on your academic abilities and your aptitude for research are highly encouraged.
+Requests for letters of recommendation will be sent through the application portal to the email that applicants provide.

 Mentors are drawn from a group of over 600 faculty associated with Biomedical Graduate Studies (BGS) at the University of Pennsylvania.
 The mentors we work with have a strong commitment to helping students and extensive experience mentoring, training, and teaching students, postdoctoral fellows, and staff.